keyboardmedicNL/Twitchgoinglive/Readme.md

+# Download the script from releases do NOT just clone the repo
+please...

 # important
 the config format has changed between version 0.1.1 and 0.2, ensure you use the new config format or the script will not work!